 As is in the case of any kind of inner work, when you want to heal something, you start by acknowledging it.
 So the next time you catch yourself in a mental tug of war, instead of getting worked up, get curious.

-Your answer could be about escaping from an emotion like sadness or anger, or from a feeling like fear or shame.
+Your answer could be about escaping from emotions like sadness or anger, or from a feeling like fear or shame.
 But it will typically reveal itself as the need to get away from some kind of pain.

-When you talk to your ego mind, you can also understand why it came to this solution, by asking,
+When you talk to your ego, you can also understand why it came to this solution, by asking,

 Have I felt pain in the past, that has led you to this mindset?

-Here, maybe a memory or set of experiences arise.
+Here, maybe a memory or set of experiences arises.
 Take note of them, and proceed to ask yourself questions, like,

 Has your suggestion worked to mitigate my pain in the past?

 Even though I was free of pain, were there any consequences of this action?